 One of the procedures available through FIS is alternate light source examination.
 During an investigation, the following evidence may be located as a result of an

 When evidence is submitted for latent fingerprint processing and a light source examination is used, the evidence may be "superglued" and then washed with a fluorescent dye stain.
 The evidence will be returned with the proper warning labels attached, in order to limit the possibility of an accidental exposure following latent print processing.

 Photography Of Latent Prints:

 Whether in the field or the laboratory, there are many instances in law enforcement which may require photographic documentation beyond the capabilities of the standard

-Photographs of shoe and tire impressions are best taken utilizing a camera systems with the capacity for large/detailed photographs (large format film or high megapixel digital camera); while bite marks, other injuries, and trace evidence such as hairs and fibers, should be taken with cameras equipped with lenses capable of focusing much closer than normal lenses.
+Photographs of shoe and tire impressions are best taken utilizing camera equipment with the capacity for large detailed photographs (large format film or high megapixel digital camera); while bite marks, other injuries, and trace evidence such as hairs and fibers, should be taken with cameras equipped with lenses capable of focusing much closer than normal lenses.
 This helps reduce possible photographic distortions of the subjects.

 Specialized equipment such as Alternate Light Sources or the Forensic Investigation Section's DCS4 camera systems may be needed to photograph some evidence items, while specialized techniques with normal camera equipment may be all that is needed to photograph others.

 Several forms of impressions/imprints may be left at a crime scene as evidence.
 Commonly encountered types include shoeprints and tire tracks.
 Any time a harder object comes in contact with a softer object, an impression/imprint can be left.
 Impression/Imprint evidence must be documented first with photography.
 The photograph must be taken parallel to the impression/imprint using a scale, before methods such as casting, gel lifts, electrostatic dust lifts, etc. are attempted.